Writing Custom Systems¶

 }

-The system injects a StoveTestClock (extending java.time.Clock) as a Spring bean, and the advance() / setTime() methods manipulate it.
+Implementation: a StoveTestClock (extends java.time.Clock) injected as a Spring bean. advance() / setTime() mutate it.

-If your system starts infrastructure (like a container) and needs to pass connection details to the application:
+If your system starts infra and needs to hand connection details to the AUT:

 class MySystem(